Jordan Black (American football): Washington Redskins

 After missing a year of football in 2011, Black decided to retire from football and lose some of his playing weight.
 But on July 30, 2012, he unexpectedly signed with the Washington Redskins.
 When the Redskins signed him he was underweight for an offensive lineman, weighing 270 pounds, and had to consume 7,000 calories per day in the preseason to get into proper football form, and made the Redskins' final roster.

 Coaching career

+Black is currently the head football coach at Brazos Christian School in Bryan, Texas, where he also serves as Dean of Students and Assistant Athletic Director.
+In his first season with the Eagles in 2025, he led the team to an undefeated regular season and an appearance in the TAPPS Division IV State Championship game, where they finished as state runner-up to First Baptist.
+Following the season, Black was named TAPPS Division IV District 2 Coach of the Year.

-Black is currently the head football coach for Fort Bend Christian Academy in Sugar Land, Texas.
+Previously, Black coached at Fort Bend Christian Academy in Sugar Land, Texas.
 He brings extensive coaching and playing experience to FBCA.
 In 2022 Black led the Eagles to their first Football State Championship in school history.
 Black took over as head coach in 2019 after the Eagles had to forfeit their 2018 season.
 Black spent 4 years rebuilding the program, taking the Eagles to their first playoff game in the first season he took over as head coach.
 Jordan has coached more than 35 players who went on to play collegiate athletics.
 In 2022 he was awarded Private School Coach of the Year by the Touchdown Club of Houston.
+In In 2026, Black was inducted into the Texas Private School Sports Hall of Fame in recognition of his lifetime achievements as both a player and a coach.